 asenapine (Sublingual route)

-Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
-Asenapine is not approved for the treatment of patients with dementia-related psychosis .
+Use of antipsychotic drugs increases the risk of death in elderly patients with dementia-related psychosis.
+Asenapine is not approved for treatment of patients with dementia-related psychosis .

 Commonly used brand name(s)